Ewheeler121/triviagame/README.txt

 	In answers.txt, the answer to that question is also on line 1.

-Questions are shuffled using the Fisher-Yates algoritm, and currently the program is set to have no more than 100 questions and no more than 500 characters per question/answer.
-This can, of course, be changed, should you so desire.
+Questions are shuffled using the Fisher-Yates algorithm.
 Some of these questions are rather strange or obscure, so feel free to change the questions to something you and your friends will understand as you please.
 Just make sure to change the answers along with them. ;)

-This was the byproduct of an attempt to learn C a bit more, so hopefully it's not complete crap.

 To compile the game, simply run:
 	gcc -Wall trivia.c -o trivia